 By the 2010s, most printing companies had switched to a digital printing format rather than the traditional method of creating plates.
 Digital printing allows printers to be much more flexible and saves time in the printing process.

 The printing industry makes a significant contribution to the economy.
-In 2016, the U.S. printing industry generated $85 billion in revenue despite a slight decrease from the past five years, and employed more than 250,000 workers according to the Bureau of Labor Statistics.
+In 2019, the U.S. printing industry generated $79 billion in revenue despite a slight decrease from previous years, and employed about 410,944 workers according to the market research group IBISWorld.

 The industry can trace its origin back to China, where Ts'ai Lun invented paper in 105 A.D. and the first book was printed in 868 A.D. using blocks of wood and ink.
 Over the centuries, printing spread to Europe and by the late 1700s, a German named Alois Senefelder developed a new printing process called lithography.